Getting Started with the Semester

 your gradebook is created by your assignments.

 Since assignments create your gradebook, it is to your advantage to only create assignments that you will actually grade.
-If you will not grade “reading a chapter” then, while you are assigning the reading to students, it would not rise to the level of being an actual assignment in Canvas.
-If you want to give students reminders about reading deadlines, Canvas Calendar Events will put those deadlines in the students’ To-Do list.
-For more on using the Canvas Calendar tool, see the Canvas Guide “How do I use the Calendar as an Instructor?”
+If you will not grade “reading a chapter,” then while you are assigning the reading to students, you would not create a Canvas assignment for it.
+If you want to give students reminders about reading deadlines, Canvas Calendar Events will put those deadlines in students’ Canvas To-Do list.
+For more on using the Canvas Calendar tool, see the Canvas Guide “How do I use the Calendar as an instructor?”
 (You can also add reminders for class sessions by adding an event for the class meeting and duplicating to the end of the semester.)

 Set up Your Assignments

 There are several different types of graded assignments you can use in your course.
 The three main ones are Assignments, Quizzes, and Discussions and they each have their own tool in Canvas.
-If you are not using Modules, you will create each type of assignment in its own Canvas tool.
-However, every graded assignment will also appear in the Canvas Assignment tool.
+You can create each type of assignment in its own Canvas tool or in a Module.
+Every graded quiz and discussion will appear in both their own tool and the Canvas Assignment tool.

-Click on each item below to find out about the different types.
+Click on each item below to learn about the different types.

 If you would like to include extra credit in, or in addition to, any of your assignments, see the Canvas Guide “How do I give extra credit in a course?“